-If this apple were us, let's consider the course of it's life.
-Let us say that when the apple was 8 years old, it began to say mean things to its sibling....(with a knife, slowly begin to take small bites from the apple)...then as the apple grew older, it experienced a fight on the soccer field, and hurt another player (another large chunk taken away) Then, at age 15, the apple began having bad thoughts everyday for a whole year about a teacher at school....(yet again, more wounds) and at age 16, the apple started to date and fool around with other apples outside of marriage. (several wounds inflicted for each date.)
-But in fact, by the time the apple was 19, it had already dated 10 different apples, and even experimented with its body in harmful ways outside of marriage (unfortunate vary large chunks taken away).
-Finally, the apple made a very bad decision, and disrespected its parents without apologizing. (one final chunk taken away)
+If this apple were us, we could consider the course of its' life.
+Let us say that when the apple was 8 years old, it began to say mean things to its sibling....(with a knife, slowly begin to take small bites from the apple)...then as the apple grew older, it experienced a fight on the soccer field, and hurt another player (another large chunk taken away) Then, at age 15, the apple began having bad thoughts everyday for a whole year about a teacher at school....(yet again, more wounds) and at age 16, the apple started to date and become intimate with other apples outside of marriage. (several wounds inflicted for each date.)
+But in fact, by the time the apple was 19, it had already lost its virginity outside of marriage (unfortunate vary large chunks taken away).
+Lastly, the apple under much stress, disrespected and abandoned the wisdom of its' parents without apologizing. (one final chunk taken away)

 Now this apple is turning 21 tomorrow.
-It is beginning to think about leaving the supermarket one day, and desired for someone to come and buy it to take it to its new home.
+It is beginning to think about leaving the supermarket one day, and desires for someone to buy it to take it to its' new home.
 However, compared to other apples....ours was beginning to look pretty ugly.
-It's skin had faults and bruises, large scars and wounds.
-Slowly, its soul was turning brown with each passing day.
+Its' skin had faults and bruises, large scars and wounds.
+Slowly, its' inner soul was turning brown with each passing day.
 You could barely recognize it for the beautiful apple it started as.

 What happened?
 Can you see the effect that sin has on the body and the soul?
 If I asked you today to think about the state of "your" apple... what do you think it would look like?